 “By the sweat of your face you shall eat bread, until you return to the ground, because from it you were taken; for you are dust, and to dust you shall return.”
 (Gen. 3:19)

-Human beings were from dust to dust, containing in them, still, the potentiality, but not having the substance within themselves.
+Human beings were from dust and are doomed to return to dust, containing in them, still, only the potentiality.
+They do not have the substance within themselves.
 In fact, they more or less forfeited that substance in making the choice that was forbidden.

 God being the Alpha and Omega, knowing the beginning from the end, knew the choice human beings would make.
 He gave them that choice.
 What would be the choice if it was not exercised?

 That choice which we call the “fall” set the stage for another choice.
 Another single choice above all other choices that God also anticipated.